 Why is caregiving challenging?

 Caring for a loved one who is seriously ill is never easy.
-It may be hard for you to juggle the different parts of your life, such as work, chores, caring for children, and caring for the person who is sick.
+You are often “on call” most of the time.
+It makes it hard to juggle the other parts of your life.
+This could include work, chores, caring for children, and caring for the person who is sick.
 You may feel like you don’t have any free time.

-Caregiving is also hard because you often see many changes in your loved one, such as the following:
+Caregiving is also hard because you often see many changes in your loved one:

 You may have a hard time thinking of the person in the same way that you did before he or she became ill.

-Is it normal to have so many different feelings about being a caregiver?
+Is it normal to have many different feelings about being a caregiver?

 Yes.
-It’s normal for you to have many different feelings about your role as a caregiver.
 At times, you may feel scared, sad, lonely, or unappreciated.
 You may feel angry and frustrated.
 You may feel guilty or feel that life isn’t fair.
+You may feel resentful of the person you are caring for.
 All of these feelings are normal.